hansika-247/SuperDeployment/README.md

 **Purpose:**
 - Explore multiple deployment platforms and document your approach.

+**Process:**
+- Created a new Repository called Debugging-level1
+- Then deleted vercel.json file
+- Added ,commited and Pushed all changes into the file
+- Logged into the vercel.com
+- Created on New Project
+- Imported my Port-folio Repo
+- Deployed it successfully !
 ---

 ### **Level 2: React Application Bug Fix & Deployment**